Code Graph Renso Subscribe

 }

-The twelve tools
+The sixteen tools

-Each tool takes an action field plus whatever that action needs, and its description carries per-action when/why guidance so an agent can pick the right endpoint from the tool list alone.
-Successful calls return a short text status and the full parsed payload in structuredContent.
-The authoritative CLI⇄MCP map is in docs/mcp-server.md.
+Each tool takes an action field plus whatever that action needs, and its description carries per-action when/why guidance so an agent can pick the right endpoint from the tool list alone. dev_cycle leads the catalog as the lifecycle entrypoint; context also exposes workflow_guide, a structured roadmap for common MCP flows.
+Successful calls return a short text status and parsed JSON in structuredContent; large drillable views such as blast-radius return the selected summary, focus page, or path slice unless full detail is requested.
+The authoritative CLI⇄MCP map is in the MCP server guide.

-code_graph_contextfind code · build context · explore DocTree
+contextplan workflows · find code · build context · explore DocTree

 { "action": "search", "query": "query planner", "intent": "implementation" }